|

 1959: Baran joins RAND

-In the 1960s , Paul Baran at RAND had been researching survivable networks in the event of a nuclear exchange, and had been consulting with DoD, US Air Force.
-Baran and others were growing increasing concerned as the Cold War began to heat up, and the risk of a nuclear exchange was aggrevated by a command-and-control system for the weapons which appeared entirely unreliable.
+In the 1960s , Baran at RAND had been researching survivable networks in the event of a nuclear exchange, and had been consulting with DoD, US Air Force.
 Baran's analysis indicated that centralized networks had single points of failure that made them vulnerable to attack.
 The solution, Baran argued, was a distributed network design were traffic could be rerouted among multiple potential redundant routes and the loss of any no single point in the network would not result in a critical failure.
-Baran's goal was to build a resiliant command-and-control network that could deliver a simple "Go / No Go" command to the troops.
+Baran's goal was to build a resilient command-and-control network that could deliver a simple "Go / No Go" command to the troops.

 "Both the US and USSR were building hair-trigger nuclear ballistic missile systems.
 If the strategic weapons command and control systems could be more survivable, then the country's retaliatory capability could better allow it to withstand an attack and still function; a more stable position.
 But this was not a wholly feasible concept, because long-distance communication networks at that time were extremely vulnerable and not able to survive attack.
 That was the issue.
 Here a most dangerous situation was created by the lack of a survivable communication system."
 [Baran in Abbate, 10].